From port and parmesan crisps to shot glasses hand-carved from rock salt, we've got all sorts of ideas to make your Christmas party go with a swing.

 5. Crack open the (sparkling) beer

 Those salty crisps means it’s time for a beer.
 But not just any beer.
 British company Savour brew beer in the style of sparkling wine, with a strength of 10.5%.
-Slightly bonkers, but nobody will forget popping the cork on this one. £18 from John Lewis.
+Slightly bonkers, but nobody will forget popping the cork on this one. £14 from Master of Malt.

 6. Time to show off your own home-made gin